temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 important to keep in mind that "publicly facing" workflows on a versioned Task Queue should not change their signature, as this defeats the purpose of workflow-launching clients being oblivious to changes in the Workflow Definition.
-If you need to change the signature of a Workflow, you should use an entirely new Task Queue.
+If you need to change the signature of a Workflow, you should use a different Workflow Type or an entirely new Task Queue.

 Note that if you schedule an Activity or a Child Workflow on _different_ Task Queue from the one the Workflow is running on, they will be not be assigned any particular version.
 Meaning if the